BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/HDMI.md

 Without it, I think that my design can work up to 800x600 (but this will require changing the frequencies, resolution etc...).
-For higher resolution, it will require changing the shifter part as follows, as well as changing the clocks and resolutions of course (not tested yet):
+For higher resolution, it will require changing the shifter part as follows, as well as changing the clocks and resolutions of course:
 ```
    // Counter now counts modulo 5 instead of modulo 10
    reg [4:0] TMDS_mod5=1;